 “The biggest trap of making a hardware-based product is that inventors think their product is cool, that people will love it and buy it, but that is not a business model”.
 Tom goes onto explain that engineers, like themselves, love making things and love making things they love.
 This is the wrong place to start when making a solution for others.
 The question should not be about what you want to make, but what the customer needs and the problem it is solving.

 “Unfortunately, as a hardware startup, you can’t just do a free trial with your customers.
 You can’t do all these things that a software startup can do, so their playbook doesn’t apply so much to you”.
 This puts your startup at the risk of being out of touch with the customers unless you take specific actions to address this.
 We learn in innovation that instead of going through the cost and effort to create a finished product we should be doing product validations such as showing customers a Minimum Viable Product (MVP).
 Generally speaking, an MVP is a usable form of your complete product that customers can interact with.
 Even getting to this stage for a hardware solution can take a long time.
 So Tom recommends that entrepreneurs start using even earlier forms of product validation such as Proof of Concepts.
-POC do not have a focus on User Experience that an MVP might have, it simply focuses on providing a definitive ‘yes’ or ‘no’ to whether a concept is viable.
+Proof of Concepts do not have a focus on User Experience that an MVP might have, it simply focuses on providing a definitive ‘yes’ or ‘no’ to whether a concept is viable.

 “The first step is getting that initial bit of funding.
 The great thing is that this money is there now in Canberra and in Australia, for anyone to work on their idea and have a proper go”.
 After mentioning sources like IACT, Innovation Connect, and PARSA Student Extracurricular Enrichment Fund, Tom went onto explain, “You want to use the grants to build your Proof of Concept and that is what they want you to do.
 They want you to do the non-commercial work of creating Proof of Concepts”.
 This means that this small amount of money is not given to you to start a business, but to validate your ideas.